NJMES/IBM_BlockchainCourse__Hyperledger_EstateExchange/README.md

 Project Slide Link:

-Learning Points:
+Personal Learning Points:
-A) Areas of improvement are written within the Smart-Contract as comments.
+A) Areas to Improve the Project are written within the Smart-Contract as comments.
-B)
+B) I underestimate my ability to read and write codes of this blockchain project.
+C) Propose blockchain solution will require broader public awareness and government support for possible adoption moving forward.